Did you know that even famous companies fail with their rebranding strategies?

-Dunkin Donuts is the best example of a brand that partially redefined their brand.
+Dunkin Donuts is the best example of a brand that partially redefined its brand.
 With fierce competitors such as Starbucks and Krispy Kreme, it felt necessary to reinvent Dunkin Donuts’ identity.

-Dunkin Donuts felt a need to re-establish themselves in the market as a brand that was more than just donuts.
+Dunkin Donuts felt a need to re-establish itself in the market as a brand that was more than just donuts.

 Although they retained their iconic colours, their logo was vastly reduced to just “Dunkin”.